bradharms/xwintog/README.md

 - Familiarize yourself with the way xdotool search works when identifying windows, and use xprop to figure out which window details are best for identifying the window.
 It's not always completely obvious.
-For example, Firefox requires the string "--classname Navigator" as the string, because "firefox" creates windows that aren't meant to be visible, and you may end up identifying the wrong one.
+For example, Firefox requires the string "--classname ^Navigator$" as the string, because Firefox will create multiple winodws that all have "firefox" in the name, but the browser window itself is called "Navigator".
+Furthermore, you have to ensure you

 ## See Also